COLD EYES (NC16)

 Writer-director Cho Ui Seok and co-director Kim Byung Seo leave their stamp on the award- winning Hong Kong film's basic premise of a surveillance team on the trail of a master criminal.

 The shift in location from Hong Kong to the bustling metropolis of Seoul already gives the film a different tone and character.

 The directors here have a good grip on pacing and the opening sequence has Ha apparently tailing Hwang while James crosses paths with them.
 Except at this point, the audience is not quite sure who is whom and the ambiguity adds to the tension.
 Credit where credit is due and it should be noted that this hews quite closely to the original directed by Yau Nai Hoi.

 As if tipping the hat to Eye In The Sky, Simon Yam, one of the Hong Kong film's stars, pops up in a cameo at the end.

-Notably, the South Korean cast does not merely recreate the key roles of, for example, the experienced cop played by Simon Yam and the villain played by Tony Leung Ka Fai.
+Notably, the Korean cast does not merely recreate the key roles of, for example, the experienced cop played by Yam and the villain played by Tony Leung Ka Fai.
 Yam had packed on the pounds for his turn while Seol (Public Enemy, 2002) skips the physical transformation and still manages to make the role distinctly his.